-Example – pick one of the five boxes on the right to fit in the blank box in the progression.
+Pick one of the five boxes on the right to fit in the blank box and complete the series on the left.

 |Box||Position of extra circle||Direction of line (from centre)|